Why Wisdom Teeth Swell Up And What To Do About It

 Fully erupted wisdom teeth are already difficult to keep clean due to how far back they are positioned in the mouth.
 Partially impacted wisdom teeth are even more difficult to clean.
 There is the added challenge of the tooth being partially submerged underneath the gums since they're impacted.

-If you have a situation like the photo above, it is quite easy for food to sneak in underneath the gums towards the back of the tooth.
+It is quite easy for food to sneak in underneath the gums towards the back of the tooth.
 That makes it prone to trapping not only food but also plaque.
 If you don't manage to clean out any debris that may be trapped there, you will experience some wisdom tooth swelling if the situation drags on for long enough.

-The photo above is just to show you that it can happen to the top and bottom wisdom teeth.
 The position of where the gums cover the teeth may also vary.
 However, it is usually due to the portion of the gums which are covering the impacted tooth which ends up being the main culprit for the swelling.
 After all, that is where the food and plaque gets trapped and that eventually leads to inflammation.

 Gum flap over wisdom tooth